openstack-archive/fuel-docs/pages/reference-architecture/0060-quantum-vs-nova-network.rst

   tenant is created, a floating IP range must be created.
 Note that this does not prevent Internet connectivity for a tenant's instances, but it would prevent them from receiving incoming connections.
-You, the administrator, should assign a floating IP adresses for the tenant.
+You, the administrator, should assign a floating IP addresses for the tenant.
 Below are steps you can follow to do this:

   | get admin credentials: